che0816/SmartGyne-diagnosis-of-gynecological-diseases-via-artificial-intelligence/Triage Module/Readme.md

-# Triage diagnosis of gynecological diseases
+# Triage for gynecological diseases

 ## Table of Contents